jacgonisa/BigData_FinalProject/README.md

 This a solution for the Kaggle Challenge https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia.
 This short project delivers a Spark-based solution using BigDL for image classification.

+MSc in Computational Biology, Technical University of Madrid

 ## Authors

 Nicolás Cárdenas Roig